tldr-pages/tldr/pages/common/stripe.md

 `stripe logs tail`

-- Listen for webhook events for `charge.succeeded` and forward them to localhost:3000/events:
+- Listen for events, filtering on events with the name `charge.succeeded` and forwarding them to localhost:3000/events:

 `stripe listen --events="{{charge.succeeded}}" --forward-to="{{localhost:3000/events}}"`